Healthshare FAQ: Answers to the Most Frequently asked Questions about

 How do health care sharing programs share for Rx?

-- Health shares do not traditionally share in prescription drugs, but some will cover not maintenance medication for a limited amount of time.
+Most health sharing programs will not share in the cost of prescription drugs, but some will cover not maintenance medication for a limited amount of time.
 Most also offer a discount program to help you save on costly medications.

 Do healthshare programs pay for expenses for pre-existing conditions?

-- Pre-existing conditions are not generally eligible for sharing under healthshare programs right away, but there is at least one healthshare program that will count most pre-existing conditions as eligible for sharing after 12 to 24 months, sometimes with some restrictions.
+Pre-existing conditions are not generally eligible for sharing under healthshare programs right away, but with most healthshares those expenses will as eligible for sharing after 12 to 24 months, sometimes with some restrictions.